What you need to know on hiring your first employee in Singapore

 Additional requirements for foreign employees

-Should you choose to decide to hire foreigners, you will need to apply work passes for your employee with the Ministry of Manpower (MOM).
+Should you choose to hire foreigners, you will need to apply for work passes for your employee with the Ministry of Manpower (MOM).
 These include:

 There are stiff penalties for foreigners who work without the relevant work passes, so make sure that the MOM approves them before they start working in Singapore.

 Want to know how to apply for an Employment Pass for your employee?
 Click here to read our article, The Employment Pass: What you need to know as an employer.

 You can also refer to the MOM website that clearly outlines the eligibility criteria for each type of work pass in Singapore.